 It’s more bad news for smokers.
 A new study strengthens the link between smoking and lower back pain.
 It also sheds light on the causes of degenerative lumbar spine problems.

 Numerous researchers have proposed a link between smoking and low back pain, but the exact nature of that link had remained largely untested in long-term studies.

 The new study on smoking and low back pain, which examined 1,337 doctors, followed some participants for more than 50 years.

-These same risk factors, along with high cholesterol levels, were also significantly associated with the development of lumbar spondylosis (degeneration).
+These same risk factors and high cholesterol levels were also significantly associated with lumbar spondylosis development (degeneration).

-These findings support the theory that narrowing of the arteries may cause lower back pain and degenerative disorders of the intervertebral discs.
-Researchers have suggested that damage to the vascular structures (blood supply) of the discs and joints is the mechanism of injury in low back pain.
+These findings support the theory that the arteries’ narrowing may cause lower back pain and degenerative disorders of the intervertebral discs.
+Researchers have suggested that damage to the discs and joints’ vascular structures (blood supply) is the injury mechanism in low back pain.

 Conclusions from Smoking and Low Back Pain Study

-The study concluded that development of lower back pain was significantly associated with smoking history and high blood pressure, and the development of lumbar spondylosis was significantly associated with smoking history, and high blood pressure and cholesterol.
+The study concluded that the development of lower back pain was significantly associated with smoking history and high blood pressure.
+The development of lumbar spondylosis was significantly associated with smoking history, and high blood pressure and cholesterol.

 What about Diabetes and Lower Back Pain?